coucouland/coucou-user-guide/docs/api/channels/chat.md

 (e.g. ChatOps/ChatBots).
 This channel supports integration with Chat applications to publish and/or consume compatible content.

+This channel type is unique in that it can publish content on-demand, via chat requests.
+For example, you could enable querying for availability times via chat request in order to determine the best time to schedule a team meeting.

 ## Egress

 Publishing content changes via a Chat channel requires the channel to include a service configuration.
 This includes: